 Advanced preparation in nursing is in demand: nurses with graduate degrees go on to fulfilling careers as leaders in advanced or extended practice in nursing specialties, or the areas of administration, research or education.

 In fact, there is a big demand for nursing professors, which are currently in short supply in the Canadian nursing education system.
 Charged with preparing future generations of RNs, they do their part to help alleviate shortages in the profession.
 Check with individual universities or colleges for nursing graduate and postdoctoral funding.

 Don’t let location or lack of flexibility hold you back from a nursing education, or enhancing the knowledge you already have.
 Many Canadian nursing degree programs (and three master’s programs) offer education by distance.
 In some cases you may be able to study from home, in other cases you may need to travel to a nearby “host” university.
-Learn more about the benefits of distant learning on the Canadian Nurses Association site.

 Always dreamed of being nurse but other things got in the way?
 Don’t put it off any longer.
 It doesn’t matter what your background is, it’s never too late to join the exciting profession of nursing.
 In fact, many employers value previous work experience in nurses new to the profession.

 If you have a degree, there are a variety of accelerated (or post-baccalaureate or second degree) nursing programs.
 They are intense but worth the effort – they enable you to become a nurse within two years of university study.
 Many programs are also part-time to accommodate you if you need to work during your studies.

 Don’t let age hold you back from making a career switch: the majority of Canadian nurses are over 40.
 Similarly, there’s no need to be concerned about finding work.
 The Canadian Nurses’ Association projects a shortage in Canada of 78,000 RNs this year and 113,000 RNs by 2016.